-Examines the criminal justice system from the ethical point of view.
-Among the topics discussed are police procedures and human rights, the conduct of trials, due process of law and the operation of correctional facilities.
-Prerequisites: # PL-101 OR PL-140; # CM-115 CM-117 CM-120; Course Type(s): Values,Writing Intensive,Core curriculum course.
+The course examines the justice system from the ethical point of view: the human treatment of human beings.
+It is concerned with such matters as police procedures, the conduct of trials, operations of correctional institutions, and how they might justly achieve their ends.
+Prerequisites: 2 COURSES FROM COURSES PL-130 PL-140 TH-110 TH-120 Course Type(s): Values, Core curriculum course.